 The County's BLI data provides estimates of potential additional residential development based on either zoning or on adopted land use designations.
 Within the Existing/Final Planning Service Area, potential additional residential infill lots were based on the current zoning.
 Infill lots could potentially apply for a building permit and request to connect to the system at any time.
 For all other areas, future potential additional residential lots were estimated using the adopted land use designations, which would reflect the growth that is ultimately planned.

-Future residential demand for wastewater then was estimated assuming residential lots would consume 250 gpd per household/lot, with the exception of Westminster.
+Potential additional residential lots were combined existing unserved residences to estimate the future residential demand for wastewater.
+The total demand then was estimated assuming residential lots would consume 250 gpd per household/lot, with the exception of Westminster.
 For Westminster, the usage is known to be closer to 235 gpd.
 Therefore, 235 gpd was used to estimate future residential demand for Westminster.